anttijuu/PGUnicodeCharacters/README.markdown

 m           429209133 U+006D lowercaseLetter...
 ```

-> Note that if you download the text file and view it in macOS TeXtEdit, some lines are in right-to-left order, count of occurrences on left and the actual character on the right side, probably since that is the default reading order for that character.
-This may happen also elsewhere when viewer acknowledges the writing direction.
+> Note that when you view the output text file, depending on what you view it with, some lines are in right-to-left order, count of occurrences on left and the actual character on the right side, probably since that is the default order for that character (right to left instead of left to right).
 It may also be that a character that changes the writing direction, is written to the output.
-It looks like this:
+It looks like this (see the actual tiny characters on the right side, when it should be on the left side of the row):

 ```
 י              102417 U+05D9 otherLetter
 ו              101240 U+05D5 otherLetter
 ```
-In html output, this does not happen since layout is done by html and chars are in their own separate html element.
+In html output, this does not happen since layout is done in html and chars are in their own separate html element.

 ## Dependencies